bodemann/autoversion/README.md

 ## Installation

 The easiest way is to download a suitable binary from the release page on github and copy that to your path.
-If you have [Task](https://taskfile.dev/) installed you can build it with
+If you have [Task](https://taskfile.dev/) installed you can build it with `task build`.
+See the Taskfile.yml.
+It is easy to understand.

 ## Alternatives